EP337: Help and Hope for Start Ups and Makers with Full Time Jobs with Candice Eve Padro

 - How does she turn her jewelry business into her primary source of income?

-One of the best things she learned in FTA and LTF is mindset.
+One of the best things she learned about was mindset.

 Developing the right mindset helped her a lot because she lived in Brooklyn.
-So she thought her rent was half of her salary, and she did not have enough to set up a studio with a bench and torch.
-She was also still having problems with manufacturers despite being in the diamond district in Manhattan.
+Her rent was half of her salary, and she didn’t not have enough to set up a studio with a bench and torch.
+Plus, she was still dealing with manufacturer issues.

 Then she realized the answers to her manufacturing problem had been within her reach all along.

 She always thought that New York had the best manufacturers while offshore manufacturers had a bad rep.

 But working at Avon debunked this belief, as she worked with well-vetted and excellent manufacturers.

 So after some time, she finally reached out to them to help her with her business, and they were thrilled and ready to support her.

 Candice is always thinking of what to do next for her business, so she asks everybody in the Diamond Insider’s community when questions arise.

 She says everyone jumps on everybody’s questions to help them achieve their goals, and she has made great friends in the community through the weekly calls.